Skip to content

 # List files in data directory

-docker compose exec api ls /workspace/data
+docker compose exec my-service ls /work/data

 # Copy database out of container

-docker compose cp api:/workspace/data/chapkit.db ./backup.db
+docker compose cp my-service:/work/data/chapkit.db ./backup.db

 # Copy database into container

-docker compose cp ./mydata.db api:/workspace/data/chapkit.db
+docker compose cp ./mydata.db my-service:/work/data/chapkit.db

 # Direct SQLite access

-docker compose exec api sqlite3 /workspace/data/chapkit.db ".tables"
+docker compose exec my-service sqlite3 /work/data/chapkit.db ".tables"

 Volume Management